Introduction

 As the Hills Hornets Touch representative program has developed over the years, we have taken measures within Park Competition to limit the number of representative players per team to ensure games are competitive week to week, and the competition remains viable in every division.

-In 2024 we will continue with a points system to reflect different levels of representation, and representation at other clubs.
+In 2025 we will continue with a points system to reflect different levels of representation, and representation at other clubs.

 Why do Hills Hornets implement these rules in place?

 The Hills Hornets Park competition is about participation.
 We want as many kids as possible to experience the great game of touch football.
-The technical coaching JSC players receive during state cup campaigns, and the experience they gain puts them at a skill level above players of the same age who haven’t had that opportunity.
+The technical coaching JSC players receive during state cup campaigns, and the experience they gain puts them at a skill level above players of the same age who haven’t had that same opportunity.

 We understand that these constraints can mean friends who have played together in park comp in previous seasons may need to separate as a result of these rules.
 However, we would encourage all representative players to use park comp as an opportunity to build additional friendships, and relay the knowledge and experience they have gained as a representative player to those that haven’t had the same development opportunity.
 It is also a time to develop leadership skills – You always get better at something if you teach what you learn.